top of page

 The Following 4 - 5 Days

-• If you notice any red irritation due to the adhesive around the edges of the Second Skin, you can peel it up slightly in that area to help with the irritation, but dont remove it entirely!
-The irritation will go away after its removed in a few days.
+• If you notice any red irritation due to the adhesive around the edges of the Second Skin, you can peel it up slightly in that area to help with the irritation, but do not remove it entirely!
+The irritation will go away after its removed after a few days.

 • To remove the Second Skin, I recommend jumping into a warm shower to allow the adhesive to loosen a bit.
 Start from an edge near the bottom and peel it backward as close against the skin as you can.
 If you lift it straight up and a 90 degree angle, you'll notice it pulling up on the tattoo unnecessarily and we want to avoid that the best we can.